-Meghan A. Hayden represents clients in connection with a variety of commercial real estate and corporate matters including finance, leasing, acquisitions, dispositions, loan work-outs, loan re-structuring, construction contracts and other various commercial transactions.
+Meghan A. Hayden is a partner of the Firm.
+Meghan represents clients in connection with a variety of commercial real estate and corporate matters including finance, leasing, acquisitions, dispositions, loan work-outs, loan re-structuring, construction contracts and other various commercial transactions.
 Meghan has represented numerous lending institutions originating and servicing both portfolio and capital market loans as well as property developers, owners, tenants, and landlords in connection with the purchase, sale, financing, leasing, and developing of commercial real estate properties, commercial transactions and general corporate matters.
 Meghan’s experience also includes serving as in-house assistant corporation counsel for the City of New Haven where she represented and advised municipal departments on real estate transactions and development projects.

 Meghan received her law degree, summa cum laude, from Quinnipiac University School of Law in 2005, where she was valedictorian and the Lead Articles Editor of the Quinnipiac Law Review.
 She received her Bachelor of Arts degree, magna cum laude, in 2001 from the University of Connecticut.
 Meghan is admitted to practice in Connecticut and New York and is a member of the American Bar Association, New York State Bar Association and the Connecticut Bar Association, where she currently serves as the co-chair of the Young Lawyers Section Real Property Sub-Committee.